The 30-year-old electrician was stopped last summer on Avenue Princesse Grace with a blood alcohol level three times the legal limit.

 “What can I tell you, I’m in the wrong,” the man from Roquebrun stated at Monaco criminal court last Tuesday.
 On 30 June 2022, the young man, who was driving on Avenue Princesse Grace near the Fairmont Hotel, caught the attention of the police.
 With good reason: he was driving with his phone in his hand.
 As the police approached, they quickly realised that the driver was committing not just one, but two offences.

 His strange behaviour prompted the Sureté Publique to breathalyse him.
 Bingo: the man tested positive, in fact three times the legal limit (0.77 milligrams per litre of exhaled air compared to 0.25).

-“We have exhausted all the penalties, the only option left to us is incarceration”, said the prosecutor, who believes that the defendant “has a problem with alcohol”.
+“We have exhausted all the penalties, the only option left to us is incarceration,” said the prosecutor, who believes that the defendant “has a drinking problem.”
 He then asked for one month’s imprisonment, a one-year ban on driving in Monaco and a 45 euro fine.

 At the end of the hearing, the repeat offender was found guilty of all the charges against him.
 The court sentenced him to one month in prison, gave him a driving ban in the Principality for not one but three years, and a 45 euro fine for using a telephone at the wheel.

 The risk of causing a fatal accident is multiplied by 17.8 for drunk drivers, because even in small doses, alcohol has a direct effect on the brain.
 As of 0.5 grams per litre, our visual field is narrowed; awareness of relief, depth and distance is altered; sensitivity to glare is increased; alertness and resistance to fatigue are reduced and coordination is impaired.
 Also, generally, the effects of alcohol mean the driver tends to underestimate risks and overestimate his or her abilities.